Réduire l’Inflammation Naturellement : Les Meilleurs Aliments et Suppléments à Adopter

 9. Red wine (in moderation)

-Red wine, rich in resveratrol (an antioxidant found in red grapes), may have anti-inflammatory and heart-protective effects when consumed in moderation.
+Red wine, rich in resveratrol (an antioxidant found in red grapes), can have anti-inflammatory and heart-protective effects when consumed in moderation.
 However, excessive alcohol consumption has the opposite effect and can increase inflammation.

 How to integrate it:

-Enjoy a glass of red wine occasionally, ideally during a balanced meal, to maximize its benefits while avoiding excess.
+Enjoy a glass of red wine occasionally, ideally with a balanced meal, to maximize its benefits while avoiding excess.

 10. Tea and coffee